filecoin-project/fvm-docs/content/en/docs/concepts/basics/overview.md

 There has been a huge demand from the developer community for Filecoin compatibility with [Ethereum](https://ethereum.org/en/what-is-ethereum/) and [Solidity](https://en.wikipedia.org/wiki/Solidity) out of the box.
 With the FVM, developers can access the massive corpus of audited and battle-tested smart contracts written in Solidity for the Ethereum Virtual Machine (EVM).

 The FVM also supports other foreign runtimes and virtual machines, anything that compiles to [WebAssembly (WASM)](https://developer.mozilla.org/en-US/docs/WebAssembly).
-WASM was built for modern web browsers and supports multiple languages, including Rust and Go, which provides the flexibility we need to meet a variety of needs.
+WASM provides the flexibility we need to meet a variety of needs, because it was built for modern web browsers and supports multiple languages, including Rust and Go.

-Developers can adapt to the FVM in other contexts, such as the Interplanetary File System (IPFS) and Interplanetary Linked Data (IPLD), because it's not tightly-coupled to Filecoin.
+Developers can adapt to the FVM in other contexts, such as the [Interplanetary File System (IPFS)](https://docs.ipfs.io/) and [Interplanetary Linked Data (IPLD)](https://ipld.io/docs/), because it's not tightly-coupled to Filecoin.

 ## Vision and goals